x-threads/x-zen/README.md

 # x-zen

-`x-zen` is a package for handling HTTP errors in Express applications in a simple and efficient way.
-It provides specific error classes for the most common HTTP statusCode codes.
+`x-zen` is a package to manage and handle HTTP responses and errors in Express applications in a simple and efficient way.
+It provides specific error classes for the most common HTTP codes.

+It also handles http responses in a very simple way.

 ## Installation and Configuration